codewitch-honey-crisis/gfx/README.md

 **Update 9:** Added polygon and path support, and cleaned up the API here and there a bit

+**Update 10:** Fixed several build errors with the last update.
+Mea culpa.

+**Update 11:** Added bilinear and bicubic resampling for `draw::bitmap<>()` resizing options, and fixed the nearest neighbor drawing.
+Also improved the performance of the drawing during resize (though bicubic could stand to be optimized to use ints instead of floats).
+Added image `dimensions` to `jpeg_image::load()`'s callback.
+If you got this build and it's not drawing bitmaps properly (you'll notice garbage in parts of the demo) download this again.
+There was a build break briefly at around midnight GMT-8/PST.

 ### Building this Mess

 You can use Clang or GCC with -std=C++14 or -std=C++17 to build.
 However, for something that actually has drivers and demos with it, you'll want to go here https://github.com/codewitch-honey-crisis/gfx_demo